Citroën Jumpy: Production

 Since 2017, both Citroën Jumpy and Peugeot Expert are assembled as CKD in Montevideo, Uruguay.
 As of October 2019, Nordex S.A. has produced 13,000 units, with most of them being exported to Brazil and Argentina.

-In March 2018, PSA started the production of the Peugeot Expert and Citroën Jumpy in its Russian plant, in Kaluga.
+In April 2018, PSA started the production of the Peugeot Expert and Citroën Jumpy in its Russian plant, in Kaluga.
 The next month began the production of the Traveller and SpaceTourer in the same factory.
 In December 2019, the Opel Zafira Life joined them on Kaluga assembly lines, followed by the Vivaro a few months later.

-In April 2018, PSA announced that the Luton plant would begin production of the third generation Jumpy from the beginning of 2019, which would also be badged as the Opel/Vauxhall Zafira Life/Vivaro Life/Vivaro to replace the Trafic-based Vivaro.
+In September 2018, PSA announced that the Luton plant would begin production of the third generation Citroën Jumpy/Dispatch/Spacetourer Peugeot Expert/Traveler ,but also the second generation of the Toyota ProAce and ProAce Verso from the end of 2019, which would also be badged as the Opel/Vauxhall Zafira Life/Vivaro Life/Vivaro to replace the Trafic-based Vivaro.

-In February 2022, Stellantis began exporting part of the production of the Russian plant in Kaluga to Western Europe, where Citroën, Peugeot and Opel models are manufactured.
+In February 2022, Stellantis began exporting part of the production of the Russian plant in Kaluga to Western Europe, where Citroën, Peugeot, and Opel models are manufactured.
 In March 2022, Stellantis halted exports from Russia following Moscow's invasion of Ukraine, putting an end to the short-lived export program from Kaluga.